-With a beta of 1.01, (which is quite close to 1) the share price of Balchem has historically been about as voltile as the broader market.
-If the future looks like the past, we could therefore consider it likely that the stock price will experience share price volatility that is roughly similar to the overall market.
+Given that it has a beta of 1.23, we can surmise that the Balchem share price has been fairly sensitive to market volatility (over the last 5 years).
+If the past is any guide, we would expect that Balchem shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
 Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
 Take a look at how Balchem fares in that regard, below.

 What this means for you: